blakegarretson/essentials/main.md

 - [Google Drive for Desktop](https://www.google.com/drive/download/): For real-time cloud backup and synchronization, this is an easy solution if you just want an off-site copy of your data that is accesible everywhere, including mobile devices.
 - [Syncthing](https://syncthing.net/): If you don’t trust someone else with your data or you want more control of your data, you can host your own cloud with Syncthing .
 If it’s confusing why this is different than something like FreeFileSync, Syncthing shines at realtime continuous synchronization while FreeFileSync is geared towards a file backup that runs (for instance) once a day.
 The big bonus is Syncthing’s Android app, allowing you to sync files between your computer and your phone, but the lack of an iOS app is a serious problem for me.

-# Windows System Utilities
+# Other Utilities

-## Package Management/Software Installer
+## Windows Package Management/Software Installer

 - [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/): If you wish you had Linux-like package management on Windows (e.g. apt, yum, or pacman), winget has you covered.
 Microsoft’s new package manager isn’t exactly well-advertised, but it works well and the list of supported packages is growing.
 On a recent Windows build, you probably already have it installed.
 The best feature is that it works with existing programs whether they were installed with winget or not.
 It integrates with the Windows “Apps and Features” interface in Settings (or the older “Programs and Features” in Control Panel) so it knows what you have installed.
 It isn’t perfect though.
 Sometimes it can be frustrating working with packages with the same or similar names, or multiple versions of the same package.
 There’s room for improvement, but I still think it works better than Chocolatey (see below).
 - [Scoop](https://scoop.sh/) is a command line package manager focusing on non-GUI tools to make Linux users feel at home on Windows.
 For instance, need to quickly install nmap or curl?
 Scoop is a great way to do that.
 There is also an “extra” bucket (i.e. repo) of tools that includes GUI apps and other tools that don’t fit into the main inclusion criteria for scoop.
 The real selling point here is that it installs everything in your home directory (or other specified location), so you don’t need admin privileges and you won’t see UAC prompts every time you add or remove a program.
 Scoop may look redundant to winget, but it works differently enough that it is the better choice for certain situations.
 For me, Scoop is essential if you’re stuck on a company computer without admin rights.